plabayo/rama/README.md

 [actions-url]: https://github.com/plabayo/llama/actions?query=workflow%3ACI+branch%main

 pango is a cross platform TLS Reverse Proxy, written purely in Rust, built on top of [rama](./rama).

-It can be used either as a standalone binary where it is used as part of your backend infrastructure, or as a library in order to use pango as a [Tower][tower] service which wraps your _Http_ service.
+It can be used either as a standalone binary where it is used as part of your backend infrastructure, or as a library in order to use pango as a [Tower](https://github.com/tower-rs/tower) service which wraps your _Http_ service.

 [Axum](https://github.com/tokio-rs/axum) is the recommended http server library of choice should you wanna go for the latter approach, as it will fit nicely with the rest of the code.